51Degrees/documentation/src/examples/customelement/onpremise.md

 @startsnippet{java}
 First let's change the class to extend `OnPremiseAspectEngineBase` (which partially implements `OnPremiseAspectEngine`).
-This has the type arguments of `AgeData` - the interface extending @aspectdata which will be added to the @flowdata, and `AspectPropertyMetaData` - instead of `ElementPropertyMetaData`.
+This has the type arguments of `StarSignData` - the interface extending @aspectdata which will be added to the @flowdata, and `AspectPropertyMetaData` - instead of `ElementPropertyMetaData`.

 The existing constructor needs to change to match the `OnPremiseAspectEngineBase` class.
 So it takes